 The DVSA is an abbreviation for the Driver & Vehicle Standards Agency.
 The DVSA is an executive agency sponsored by the Department for Transport.

-They carry out driving tests, approve people to be driving instructors (ADIs), along with a number of other road-related initiatives.
+They carry out driving tests, and approve people to be driving instructors (ADIs), along with a number of other road-related initiatives.

 What is an ADI?

 If you don’t reach the required standard, you will be removed from the register and will not be able to provide driver training.
 The initial tests to qualify are hard, and so is the Standards Check.
 This is what helps keep the standard of driver training in the UK at a high level.

 Beyond an ADI